Skip to content

 # todos[i] == new_todos[i] for all i except 0

-from pret import proxy
+from pret import create_store

-from pret.state import subscribe
+from pret.store import subscribe

 {